Keerthana0311/Data-analyst-portfolio/README.md

-# 👩‍💻 Keerthana R – Data Analyst Portfolio
+# 👩‍💻 Keerthana R – Data Analyst Portfolio## 📌 About Me
+Aspiring Data Analyst with strong skills in Excel, Power BI, SQL, and Tableau.
+Experienced in building interactive dashboards and analyzing data to generate meaningful insights.
+Passionate about solving business problems using data-driven approaches.

 ## 📊 Projects